Coderdotnew/intro_web_apps_bs/09_class/03_web_application/README.md

 - The `post` method will need to be added to our controller, because we want to post data and because we defined a `"POST"` method in our HTML form.
 - The `post` method looks very similar to the `get` method with a few differences:
   - The name of the method being used
-  - The action of this method, meaning where this data will be posted (`status.erb`)
+  - The action of this method, meaning where this data will be posted (`results.erb`)
   - Object instantiation using the parameters input by the user in the form
   - A different `erb` file to load